alpaca-tc/beautify.vim/README.md

 ### Converting

 This plug-in support converting buffer to other syntax.
-If you want to convert buffer to haml from html, executing `:Beautify html2haml`.
+If you want to convert a buffer to haml from html, executing `:Beautify html2haml`.

 - `html2haml`
 - `erb2haml`